THE PLATINUM'S GAZE

 Jae-sung picked up Yoo.

-"Tonight we prepare.
-If they try anything, we disappear into your pocket dimension and run as far as we can.
-Deal?"
+"Tonight we prepare, if they try anything, we disappear into your pocket dimension and run as far as we can, do you understand?"

 First full word his father could clearly understand.